John-Afolayan/LearnEasy/README.md

 ## 🏅 Accomplishments that we're proud of

+- Winning best use of Google Cloud award.
 - Completing the Project in such a short time frame.
-- Creating a website that is easy to use, looks great, and can help someone learn
+- Creating a website that is easy to use, looks great, and can help someone learn.

 ## 📖 What we learned

 - Using i18n.
 - Deploying web app on GitHub Pages.
 - Efficient use of GitHub actions.

-## 🚀 What's next for LearnEasy

-- Building a mobile app
-- Adding more fun educational games, and visuals
-- Adding more languages